zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

     ```
    download ./<your_image_filename>
     ```

+    The download command creates a popup link at the bottom right of your browser, which you can click to download and open the file.

 1. Feel free to edit the message content to try other questions, such as popular movies from other years or certain genres.